Bending the Lines and Pixelated Forms

-With the Flow series, Bruvel continues to celebrate the imaginative and the real, yet here his vision seems to penetrate the veil of material form.
+With the Flow Series, Bruvel continues to celebrate the imaginative and the real.
+In this series, his authentic vision began to penetrate the veil of material form from their two dimensional depictions.
 These striking, evocative sculptures, comprised of graceful sinuous ribbons of cast stainless steel, reveal an essential underlying fluidity that exists simultaneously within the physical, quantum, and metaphoric realms.
-Bruvel’s ribbons of energy may flow in parallel streams, yet they convey the subtle and complex human intersections of beauty and pain, inner and outer, the ephemeral and the eternal now.

 Scent Series - Original Paintings